withalleo/alleo-widget-docs/classes/DataConnectorWidget.md

 > `protected` **import**(`data`): `Promise`\<`boolean`\>

+Imports data into the widget's data source.

 #### Parameters

 ##### data

 [`CSVData`](../type-aliases/CSVData.md)

+The CSV data to import.

 #### Returns

 `Promise`\<`boolean`\>

+#### Throws

+Error if not implemented.

 ***

 ### importProcess()

 > **importProcess**(): `Promise`\<`void`\>

+Handles the import process by opening the import dialog and importing data.

 #### Returns